Ferry to Rhodes

 - Amathus Beach

-Apart from the Greek Islands, it is possible to take the ferry to Turkey’s coastal cities Marmaris, Datca, Bodrum and Fethiye.
+Apart from the Greek Islands, it is possible to take the ferries from Rhodes to Turkey’s coastal cities Marmaris, Datca, Bodrum and Fethiye.
 Each journey doesn’t last more than 2 hours and in high-season months there are daily crossings.